mohitpai/journey-optimizer.en/help/using/datasource/configure-data-sources.md

 >[!NOTE]
 >
->Note that if a field group has no field, it won’t be displayed in the expression editor.
+>Note that if a field group has no field, it is not displayed in the expression editor.

  ![](assets/journey3bis.png)